2008 United States House of Representatives elections in Virginia

-The 2008 congressional elections in Virginia were held on November 4, 2008 to determine who would represent the Commonwealth of Virginia in the United States House of Representatives, coinciding with the presidential and senatorial elections.
-Representatives are elected for two-year terms; those elected served in the 111th Congress from January 3, 2009 until January 3, 2011.
+The 2008 congressional elections in Virginia were held on November 4, 2008, to determine who would represent the Commonwealth of Virginia in the United States House of Representatives, coinciding with the presidential and senatorial elections.
+Representatives were elected for two-year terms in the 111th Congress from January 3, 2009, until January 3, 2011.
 Primary elections were held on June 10, 2008.